TileDB-Inc/scverse-ml-workshop-2024/README.md

                                $TILEDB_REST_TOKEN takes precedence, if set.
   -N, --namespace TEXT         TileDB-Cloud namespace to work in; default:
                                scverse-ml-workshop-2024
+  -n, --dry-run                Print commands that would be run, but don't run
+                               them
   --help                       Show this message and exit.
 ```
 </details>